Best Brim Financial Credit Cards in Canada for 2026

 What is the best insurance credit card in Canada?

-The RBC Avion Visa Infinite Privilege is the best card if you’re looking for the most valuable insurance, while the BMO AIR MILES World Elite Mastercard is the best card if you’re looking for the most types of insurance coverage.
+The RBC Avion Visa Infinite Privilege is the best card if you’re looking for the most valuable and comprehensive travel insurance package, with an estimated value of $653.
+The BMO Ascend™ World Elite®* Mastercard®* is the best card if you’re looking for the most types of insurance coverage as it has 12 different types.